The introduction of talent acquisition automation brings change to a recruiter’s role and potential responsibilities.

 In doing so, automated technology pays little attention to candidate attributes that serve no purpose to the job at stake during this crucial early hiring stage.
 Instead, it provides the recruiter with consistent bias-free hiring results, where each application has been considered equally and fairly.
 A great starting point for any hiring team!

-Talent acquisition automation presents the recruiter results of best fit.
+Talent acquisition automation presents the recruiter results of the best fit.
 It is then up to the recruiter to determine which applicants to progress further.
 Therefore instead of quickly scanning CVs (six seconds per each resume!), the recruiter can look in more detail at the closely matching applicants suggested as good candidates via automation.

 CV screening technology alters a recruiter’s job by freeing up time they have previously spent on screening candidates during the initial hiring stage.
 This type of hiring technology makes getting to the decision-making stage much quicker than previous manual methods.